-Author Julie Casper, L. Ac., is a classically trained Oriental medicine physician, a C.H.E.K.
-Institute certified exercise therapist, and a nutritional balancing therapist (hTMA).
-She educates and supports health professionals who are interested in learning clinical hTMA therapy.
-She can be contacted through her website: healthelite.org
+Author Julie Casper, L. Ac., is a classically trained Oriental medicine physician, an internationally recognized C.H.E.K.
+Institute certified corrective exercise therapist, and a nutritional therapist (hTMA).
+Julie works with nutritional balancing patients across the U.S., and internationally.
+In addition, she educates and supports health professionals who are interested in learning clinical hTMA therapy.
+Please contact Julie at: healthelite.org

 Author: Julie Casper, L. Ac., C.H.E.K.
 Certified, hTMA